icerpc/icerpc-docs/pages/slice/language-guide/interface.md

 ## Interface as a constructed type

-An interface definition produces a new type: a [proxy type](proxy-types).
+An interface definition produces a new constructed type: a [proxy type](proxy-types).

 ## C# mapping {% icerpcSlice=true %}